TwilioQuest/Awesome-CS/World Teacher Day Challenge.md

 -Builds the largest teacher-led computer science professional development event in the world each year!
 -Provides access to exclusive discounts on courses and tools that will take your teaching practice to the next level

 You might be the only computer science teacher in your school, district, or town, and as a part of CSTA, we’re in this together.
-Join CSTA to be supported at no matter where you are in your professional journey.
+[Join CSTA] (www.csteachers.org) to be supported at no matter where you are in your professional journey.

 **STEM.org**